Beatson-CompBio/Raffo-Iraolagoitia_2024_A/Interaction Tracking/README.md

 # **Introduction**:

 This analysis pipeline that quantifies the interaction time between gamma-delta-T cells and Macrophage cells.
 Images were recorded using the Sartorius S3 incucyte, as reported in the paper:  *V-gamma-1  gamma-delta T cells steer airway macrophages towards a pro-fibrotic response in lung adenocarcinoma, X. Raffo-Iraolagoitia, 2024.*
+As the above folder structure suggests, the code is split into two distinct parts.
+1. Analysis scripts: The code used to analyse the images from the incucyte and track interactions between $\gamma$ $\delta$ T cells and the Alveola Macrophages.
+2. A set of scripts that have been developed to generate a training dataset from the experiment data so that one may retrain the cellpose segmentation models to more accurately segment the specific cell type that they are working with.

 ## **Summary of the analysis steps:**
   1. Sort the image files from the incucyte into a standardised folder structure.